What is Resisting Arrest?

 2. That the officer was acting under color of his or her official authority at the time

-3. That the defendant resisted (ONE OR MORE):
+3. That the defendant resisted:

-What does it mean for a police officer to be acting “under color of official authority”?
+What does it mean for a police officer to be acting “under color of official authority?”

-In order to convict a defendant of the crime of resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knew that the person seeking to make the arrest was indeed a “police officer”.
+In order to convict a defendant of the crime of resisting arrest, the Commonwealth must prove beyond a reasonable doubt that the defendant knew that the person seeking to make the arrest was indeed a police officer.

-The Commonwealth may prove this by proving (ONE OR BOTH):
+The Commonwealth may prove this by proving:

 …while attempting to make the arrest

-Note that police credentials includes such things as (ONE OR MORE):
+Note that police credentials includes such things as:

-Also note that even if the officer is out of uniform, if he or she verbally identified himself or herself, in addition to visibly displaying a police credential, a defendant could still be charged with resisting arrest if he or she engages in the act in this scenario.
+Also, even if the officer is out of uniform, if he or she verbally identified himself or herself, in addition to visibly displaying a police credential, a defendant could still be charged with resisting arrest if he or she engages in the act in this scenario.